jocelio/torneyo/readme.md

-A full-stack app built in Lumen, React and Docker.
+A full-stack app built with Lumen React.

 ## Running Mysql with Docker
 ```